EvergreenBasenjiClub/BasenjiOwnersManual/manuscript/Ch2-Living-with-a-Basenji.md

 Most basenji breeders and longtime owners have found that a basenji accustomed to having a crate will seek out the security of his crate when he finds his world being invaded by too much noise, confusion, activity, or attention---or just plain desires a safe, quiet place to sleep.

-For the owner, the crate proves to be an excellent solution to one of the most trying problems to be encountered:  how to restrain his puppy or dog from getting into trouble, such as chewing a hole in the new sofa, sampling that pretty green plant growing on the window sill, tearing all the paper off that brand new toilet roll and dragging it all through the house, or "getting even" for being left home when he wanted to go along.
+For the owner, the crate proves to be an excellent solution to one of the most trying problems to be encountered:  how to restrain his puppy or dog from getting into trouble, such as \index*{chewing} a hole in the new sofa, sampling that pretty green plant growing on the window sill, tearing all the paper off that brand new toilet roll and dragging it all through the house, or "getting even" for being left home when he wanted to go along.
 Finally, travel is much easier with a dog accustomed to being crated.

 1. Traveling is much safer if your dog is accustomed to being crated when traveling in a car.
-The chance of an accidental escape is greatly reduced at rest stops when passengers get out to stretch their legs.
+The chance of an accidental \index{escaping}escape is greatly reduced at rest stops when passengers get out to stretch their legs.
 A loose dog in the car may distract the driver or interfere with his ability to drive, possibly resulting in an accident.

 2. Many motel owners are more willing to allow you to stay with your dog if he has been taught to stay quietly in his crate.